larryhastings/big/README.md

 > and contractions that start with an apostrophe

-    'Twas The Night Before christmas
+    'Twas The Night Before Christmas

 > Rule b) handles certain Irish, French, and Italian
 > names.